Click here if you need Man and Van services.

 If you’re interested in biology and the human body, you can also check out the Hunterian Museum’s collection of deformed skeletons and dissected animals.

 Moving to London with kids does not have to be expensive.
 Often, many people who live in London and want to start a family decide to walk away from the city because of the impending expenses of having a child.
 However, you should know there are plenty of free activities that kids can enjoy in London that are free.

 Potterheads or fans of the Harry Potter series by JK Rowling can get a taste of the magical journey of Harry Potter by going to Platform 9 ¾ at King’s Cross.
 Platform 9 ¾ is more famously known as the magical gateway to the train that takes students to Hogwarts.

 Not a fan of Harry Potter?
 Take your kids to a pirate ship at Diana, Princess of Wales Memorial Playground and have them exert all their energy there.

 Perhaps, one thing that sets the United Kingdom apart from other first world countries is its numerous green spaces.
-Despite being nicknamed as The Big Smoke, London actually has many green parks where residents can spend their days in.
+London has many green parks where residents can spend their days in.

 While London doesn’t have a good reputation when it comes to fighting pollution, we believe the nickname “The Big Smoke” is undeserved.
-So, if you’re moving to London, you don’t have to worry too much.
-The city has many green spaces where Londoners and tourists can relax, take a walk, and admire wildlife.
+So, if you’re moving to London, you don’t have to worry about the lack of outdoor space too much.
+The city has many green spaces where many a Londoner, as well as tourists can relax, take a walk, and admire wildlife.
 In some parks, you will even find deer running around.

 Some parks have tennis courts, skateparks, football facilities, outdoor chess boards and playgrounds for children.
 These parks are free of charge and have numerous courts for Londoners to have a space to play various sports like Badminton, Tennis, etc.